GO HOME, ROGER: Funniest Tweets From The “Sister, Sister” Premiere On Netflix

 “We admit it, we grew up watching a lot of TV.
 And some of the beloved Black sitcoms of the ‘90s and early aughts had a huge impact on us.
 These shows made us laugh, and cry, and sing along with those catchy theme songs.

 And most importantly, we felt like we saw ourselves on screen – in some cases for the very first time.
-Every week we were able to tune in to see people, families and friends that looked like us and characters whose everyday ups and downs reflected Black life in an authentic way,” they added.
+Every week we were able to tune in to see people, families, and friends that looked like us and characters whose everyday ups and downs reflected Black life in an authentic way,” they added.

 Have you been watching “Sister, Sister” on Netflix?
 Is it just as cute and funny as you remember?
 Tell us your thoughts in the comments and peep the funniest tweets from the Netflix premiere on the flip.